Prepare for a successful experience

 PARI provides three meals a day and snacks.
 Indoor and outdoor dining areas are available.

-PARI can accomodate most dietary restrictions so long as they are communicated during the camper registration process or with sufficient advance notice.
-We may not be able to accomodate any dietary changes that are made after camper arrival.
+PARI can accommodate most dietary restrictions so long as they are communicated during the camper registration process or with sufficient advance notice.
+We may not be able to accommodate any dietary changes that are made after camper arrival.

 We pick up on the first day of camp and drop off on the last day of camp from the Asheville Regional Airport (AVL) within specified time periods free of charge.
 The airport pick up and drop off times are specified during the registration process for each camp.
 Airport trips outside of those times may be possible for a moderate fee.

 Campers flying alone who are minors must make appropriate arrangements with their airlines to fly as an unaccompanied minor.
-This should be done at the time of ticket purchase.
+This is usually done at the time of ticket purchase.

 * Some camps may have adjusted or additional items that should be packed.
-A packing list specific to your camp will be sent after registration.
+A packing list specific to your camp will be sent after registration if needs differ from this list.
 If extra snacks are brought they must be packed and remain stored in a container with a sealable lid.
+No snacks with peanuts are allowed.